quickbird-uk/QuickbirdUWPDashboard/README.md

 ## Security model
-* The server API is secure
+* The server API is secured with TLS and JWT (pertty standard stuff)
-* The LAN is somewhat secure
+* The LAN is somewhat secure (AES keys Individually provisioned for each device)
 * Some areas of the app can be protected with a pin to stop accidental and foolish stuff
 * Whoever has admin access to the PC is god
 * Whoever can reprogram your hardware / arduino is god